 Paragraph 2 of section 2 of the Regulations excludes from the definition in paragraph 1 anything exported, imported or conveyed in transit that meets at least one of the following three criteria:

 - is in a quantity of less than 5 kg or 5 L per shipment or in the case of mercury in a quantity less than 50 mL per shipment (other than anything included in class 6.2 of the TDGR);

 - is collected from households in the course of regular municipal waste collection services; or

 - is part of the exporter’s or importer’s personal or household effects, not resulting from commercial use.

-Note : The exemption in the definition of hazardous waste and hazardous recyclable material for wastes or material "collected from households in the course of regular municipal waste collection services" applies to municipal governments’ collection and disposal programs.
-Household hazardous waste collected by depots or transfer stations for subsequent export or import is subject to the EIHWHRMR.
+Also note that the exemption for recyclable material "collected from households in the course of regular municipal waste collection services" applies to municipal governments’ collection and disposal programs.
+Hazardous waste or hazardous recyclable material separated out and gathered by depots or transfer stations for subsequent export or import is subject to the Regulations.

-For shipments of hazardous recyclable material that are exported, imported, or conveyed in transit within the OECD 5, the definition of “hazardous recyclable material” excludes anything that
+For shipments of hazardous recyclable material that are exported, imported, or conveyed in transit within the OECD, the definition of “hazardous recyclable material” does not include anything that

 - meets all four of the following criteria: